Flashcard Set Preview

 Explain muscle spindles and golgi tendon organs.

-Both proprioreceptors, muscle spindles are located in the belly of the muscle and are stimulated...
+Both proprioreceptors, muscle spindles are located in the belly of the muscle and are stimulated by rapid movement.
+They contract to protect the muscle.
+Golgi tendon organs are stimulated...

 What is a motor unit?